swissup/module-recaptcha-elavon-convergepayment/README.md

 # ReCAPTCHA for Elavon_ConvergePayment

+This integration required when customer uses new credit card on checkout with Elavon ConvergePayment.
-Server side recaptcha verification and JS mixins for reCapctha and Elavon ConvergePayment at Checkout.
+It adds server side recaptcha verification and JS mixins for reCapctha.

 ### Installation